-The 47-foot-long art sculpture is accompanied by a commissioned song, an Emmy award winning (2018) documentary film, a website with project information as well as educational information about Post-Traumatic Stress Disorder (PTSD).
+Take Me Home Huey® is a multi-media project created by artist Steve Maloney consisting of a mixed-media 47-foot-long helicopter sculpture, an Emmy-award-winning documentary film and a powerful song.
+Supported by a website with project information as well as educational information about Post-Traumatic Stress Disorder (PTSD).
 Taken together, all of the components are a powerful messenger of healing.

-Illustration by Lauren W. BEchelli
+Illustration by Lauren W. Bechelli

 There is no greater desire for active duty soldiers than to complete their tour of duty honorably and return home safely to their loved ones.
 Though every “war story” is unique and sobering, there is a common understanding to the phrase “Take Me Home Huey”.

 Maloney’s artistic goal is to encourage a healing dialogue bridging the gap between soldiers that risk their lives for their country and society back home.
 The Take Me Home Huey® project was created to honor Vietnam Veterans and to bring awareness to challenges with PTSD.

 Take Me Home Huey® is dedicated to the 2,709,918 Americans that served in Vietnam.